harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ecs-container-network-loss.md

 <details>
 <summary>View the uses of the experiment</summary>
 <div>
-The experiment causes network degradation of the task container without the container being marked unhealthy/unworthy of traffic from outside.
-The idea of this experiment is to simulate issues within your ECS task network OR communication across services in different availability zones/regions etc.
+The fault causes network degradation of the task container without the container being marked unhealthy/unworthy of traffic from outside.
+The idea of this fault is to simulate issues within your ECS task network OR communication across services in different availability zones/regions etc.

 Mitigation (in this case keep the timeout i.e., network loss value low) could be via some middleware that can switch traffic based on some SLOs/perf parameters.
 If such an arrangement is not available the next best thing would be to verify if such a degradation is highlighted via notification/alerts etc,. so the admin/SRE has the opportunity to investigate and fix things.
 Another utility of the test would be to see what the extent of impact caused to the end-user OR the last point in the app stack on account of degradation in access to a downstream/dependent microservice.
 Whether it is acceptable OR breaks the system to an unacceptable degree.
-The experiment provides NETWORK_PACKET_LOSS_PERCENTAGE so that you can control the chaos against specific services within or outside the cluster.
+The fault provides NETWORK_PACKET_LOSS_PERCENTAGE so that you can control the chaos against specific services within or outside the cluster.

 The task may stall or get corrupted while they wait endlessly for a packet.
-The experiment limits the impact (blast radius) to only the traffic you want to test by specifying service to find TUC (Task Under Chaos).
-This experiment will help to improve the resilience of your services over time.
+The fault limits the impact (blast radius) to only the traffic you want to test by specifying service to find TUC (Task Under Chaos).
+This fault will help to improve the resilience of your services over time.
 </div>
 </details>